-The process is labour intensive and technical, combining meticulous crystal artwork with traditional painting techniques and drawing inspirationg from art history.
+The process is labour intensive and technical, combining meticulous crystal artwork with traditional painting techniques and drawing inspiration from art history.
 An evolution of earlier studies in Greek, Roman and Byzantine mosaic, the crystal mosaics re-emerge with a contemporary Pop Art perspective.
 The andamento, or “flow” of the crystals show the muscular structure of the subject in the same way as an ancient mosaic.
-The technique of optically mixing colours, used by artists such as Seurat, of the pointillist movement, is critical to these works.
+The technique of optically mixing colours, used by artists of the pointillist movement, is critical to these works.
 Each image contains thousands of crystals, dynamically refracting in a rainbow spectrum, all applied by hand.
 Constantly changing mood depending on the lighting conditions, this is an extraordinary effect that no other medium can convey.

 "Her richly diverse sources of inspiration include ancient art and popular culture, as well as music videos and Shakespeare.
 This is reflected in a dynamic adaptability, from a mosaic depicting under-sea volcanoes to iconic portraiture."
 Swarovski Elements Magazine.